John M. Allison: Career in the Foreign Service

 In 1931, Allison took and passed the U.S. Foreign Service exam, and was inducted into the Foreign Service in 1932.
 He quickly rose through the ranks, serving as consul in Dalian (1935–36), Jinan (1936–37), Nanjing (1937–38), Shanghai (1938), and Osaka (1939–41).
+Allison was in Osaka during the Japanese attack at Pearl Harbor.

 On January 26, 1938, during the period of the Nanking Massacre, Allison, at the time consul at the American embassy in Nanjing, was struck in the face by a Japanese soldier.
 This incident is commonly known as the "Allison Incident."
 Japanese Consul-General Katsuo Okazaki apologized formally on January 30 (after the Americans demanded they do so).
 This incident, together with the looting of American property in Nanking that took place at the same time, further strained relations between Japan and the United States, which had already been damaged by the USS Panay incident less than two months earlier.

 Allison served as a consul in London during World War II.
 After Japan's surrender, he served in various State Department leadership positions covering Japan and the Far East from 1946 to 1952.
 Allison participated in the drafting of the Treaty of San Francisco that formally ended the war, serving as John Foster Dulles's aide during the latter's negotiation of the treaty.

 Allison was named United States Ambassador to Japan in 1953.
 As Ambassador, Allison took a hard line in pressuring Japan to remilitarize.
 In Allison's view, Japan had no choice but to bow to U.S. demands, arguing "they need us at least as much if not more than we need them."
 In March 1954, 16 years after the "Allison Incident," Allison and the man who had apologized to him in Nanjing, Japanese Foreign Minister Okazaki, signed the U.S. and Japan Mutual Defense Assistance Agreement on behalf of their respective countries.
 The agreement secured U.S. military and economic aid to Japan in exchange for a vague promise from the Japanese government to remilitarize.

 In 1956, Allison accepted a new post as Ambassador to Indonesia.
 In 1957, he recommended that the U.S. government support Indonesian claims regarding Western New Guinea.

 In 1958, Allison was transferred to Czechoslovakia, a posting he found unexciting.
 After his mentor John Foster Dulles died in 1959, Allison decided to retire from the Foreign Service, rather than work under a new boss.
 In addition, his wife was battling illness and needed better access to medical care.